royalmo/hostapd-bot/docs/telegram_bot_api.md

 ### /create

-Creates a new access of an specific MAC adress into an specific time interval.
+Creates a new access of an specific MAC address into an specific time interval.

 ```py
 /create aa:bb:cc:dd:ee:ff 1,2,5,12